Wazuh decoders

 How the decoder pipeline works

-The journey of a log line through Wazuh follows a sensible, orderly queue, much like the line for a decent pie shop.
+The journey of a log line through Wazuh follows a sensible, orderly queue:

 1. The Log Arrives from syslog, a file, or the network, looking rather lost.

 Decoders live in XML files under /var/ossec/etc/decoders/.
 Wazuh comes with a decent starter set for common things like SSH and Windows.
-For the peculiar logs from your network routers or our own Red Lantern simulator, you’ll need to write your own.
+For the peculiar logs from your network routers or the Red Lantern simulator, we will need to write some.

 A minimal decoder that just says “I see this type of log” looks like this